Geddes Hyslop: Architecture

 Hyslop's preference for working in the classical styles was severely tested in the years of austerity and building restrictions immediately following World War II.
 This is most apparent in Cambridge, where he designed a student hostel, King's College: West Road: Garden Hostel.
 Built between 1948 and 1950, its utilitarian austerity is softened by the adjacent King's College Fellows' Garden.
 Despite the imposed restrictions, Hyslop still managed to impart some classical ideals of proportion and height through the use of brick pilasters; further reference to an earlier form of architecture is provided by oeil-de-boeuf windows on the floors above the entrance.

 Building on his functional college works, Geddes was commissioned as architect for the Staff College at Henley-on-Thame.

 The post-war work was not all austerity, however, as some wealthy patrons still existed.
 The Countess of Rosebery, one of the founders of the Edinburgh Festival, in 1950, persuaded her husband, the Earl of Rosebery, buoyed by his mother's fortune, to have the Rosebery's Scottish seat, Dalmeny House, restored.
 Considered one of Scotland's finest houses, the mansion had been damaged by fire during the war.
 The resultant work, executed "sensitively" according to Hugh Montgomery-Massingberd and Christopher Sykes, involved the use of older materials such as original bookcases and 18th-century fireplaces imported from elsewhere.

 Another postwar commission was at Daylesford House, the house built by S.P.
 Cockerell for the Indian nabob Warren Hastings.

 Further works included: Roydon Hall, East Peckham, Kent, the seat of Mr Ralph M. Cook.; alterations to the west front of Greenlands, Temple Island in 1936–38; 41 Kensington Square for Mrs Thomas Lowinsky; works at Somerville College, Oxford; and a Garden Hostel, King's College, Cambridge.

 Private life

 Hyslop lived in an 18th-century house in Canonbury Place, Canonbury, Islington, London with the one time New Statesman editor and art critic, Raymond Mortimer.
+They lived together for most of their 40 year relationship.
 Some ephemeral essays on architects and architecture by Geddes Hyslop appeared from time to time in The New Statesman, in part through this connection.